 Note: If the motors move in different directions, try reversing the motor connections on the DPDT switch.

 So Friends, this here concludes the instructable, stay tuned and SUBSCRIBE to receive regular updates.
-In case you might have missed, take a look at the video and see how i made this remote control snake at home.
+You can also connect with me through social media, Facebook, Twitter and Instagram.
+In case you might have missed, watch the video and see how i made this wonderful Remote Control Snake at home..

 Thanks for your support..!